aspose-words/Aspose.Words-Products/words/python/_index.md

      Convert a Word document in Python
     </h2>
     <p>
      You can easily convert files from one format to another.
 Do you know how to extract text from Word documents via Python?
-The following code sample shows how to do it with a single line of code by converting DOCX to HTML (or any other supported save format):
+The following code sample shows how to do it with a single line of code by converting DOCX to HTML:
     </p>
 	<pre>
 <code class="python">